Give us a missed call on

 Let us talk about air waybill or AWB in shipping today.
-In the world of logistics and supply chain management, there are several prominent terms, important documents and reference numbers required, that facilitates goods transportation.
-An AWB is one such document that is crucial especially for domestic and international air cargo transportation.
+In the world of air freight logistics and supply chain management, an AWB number is a crucial identifier for tracking a package especially for international air cargo transportation.

-On that note, let us take a closer look at the meaning of AWB, the structure of an AWB number, how AWB number can be used for order tracking, examples of AWB and more.
+Let us take a closer look at the AWB number meaning, its structure and format, how AWB number can be used for order tracking, examples of AWB and more.
 Also, understand why AWB number is important and how as a business owner you can use it.

 What is AWB in shipping?
 Understanding its full form and meaning